Retirement decision with addictive habit persistence in a jump diffusion market: Transformation of the Original Problem

 \subsection{The dual problem}

-Problem (\ref{primalproregular}) is still a combination of optimal stopping and stochastic control problems.
-In order to separate the stopping time and stochastic controls, we first define the dual functions of ``running utility'' $U_1$ and ``terminal utility'' $\bar{U}$, respectively.
-By the dual approach, Problem (\ref{primalproregular}) can be transformed to a pure optimal stopping problem (see \citet*{PJ19}, \citet*{YK18}, \citet*{Liang14}, \citet*{Choi08} or \citet*{KW00} for such a transformation).
-After obtaining the optimal stopping problem, we construct the corresponding variational inequality.
-Then we derive the retirement boundary in terms of the dual variables.
-As such, the relationship between the dual variables and primal variables induces the retirement boundary w.r.t. the primal variables.
-Moreover, in order to obtain the properties of $\bar{U}$ and its dual function, a parabolic equation will be established.
-At last, the verification theorem will be stated and proved in Section \ref{ex_problem} based on the optimal strategies in the dual variables, and the properties of optimal strategies in the original variables will be listed and proved in Section \ref{property_original}.
-5pt Define the dual variable $Y^{t,y}(s) = y e^{\rho(s-t)}\xi^t(s)$, and observe that for $y>0$, using Lemmas \ref{fle1} and \ref{fle2} we have \!\!\!\!\!\!\! where
+Problem (\ref{eq_vu}) is a combination of optimal stopping and stochastic control problems.
+To separate the stopping time and stochastic controls, we first define the dual functions of the ``running utility" $U_{F, 1}$ and ``terminal utility" $V_{F,p}$ (which is the value function of the post-retirement problem defined in \Cref{eq_U}), respectively.
+By using the dual approach, Problem (\ref{eq_vu}) can be transformed into a pure optimal stopping problem ; see Park and Jeon (2019) \cite{park2019finite}, Yang and Koo (2018) \cite{yang2018optimal}, Liang, Peng, and Guo (2014) \cite{liang2014optimal}, Choi, Shim, and Shin (2008) \cite{choi2008optimal}, and Karatzas and Wang (2000) \cite{karatzas2000utility} for such a transformation.

+Define the dual variable $Y^{t, y}(s) = y e^{\rho (s - t)} \xi^t(s)$ for $y > 0$.
+In some expressions, we will omit superscripts and use $Y(s)$ for simplification.
+Using \Cref{lm_rep}, we have that { \!\!\! holds with equality if and only if } Here, {